russ92/SoftwareGroupProject/swe-project/ReadMe.txt

 Command for the jar
 java -jar swe-project/out/artifacts/swe-project.jar

+Output
+File should be written to the folder swe-project/VaxData/Graphs

 If the jar doesn't work, this sprint can be tested by compiling and running from the graphIO main.
 To select a function, enter it n times.
 So for option 5, this sprint it will look like this.
 5